jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   5.  '*Display filename or URL*' - All attachments that have blank display filenames will appear before the ones with display filenames and will be sorted by their filenames.
-  6.  '*Uploader*' - Sort by the name of the user who uploaded the attachment.
+  6.  '*Creator*' - Sort by the name of the user who uploaded the attachment.
   7.  '*Creation date (oldest first)*'
   8.  '*Creation date (newest first)*'
   9.  '*Modification date (oldest first)*'